Campaign of the Month: October 2017

 If you have read from those books, you can still play with us.
 I have changed a ton of stuff from what’s there to make it suit the needs of our setting, as well as added a bunch more wholly originally content.
 None of the setting’s deepest secrets (what older VtM city books would rate an A- through A+ secret) are inside those sourcebooks and are unique to B&B. Most of the elder characters have received significantly more changes than the neonate characters and may be almost unrecognizable from how they are presented in City of the Damned.
 Pretty much all characters have had their statblocks changed too.

 So it’s not the end of the world if a player has read ahead.
-One of the current players has read ahead and he’s been with us for four-ish years.
-Reading ahead is undesirable (and I explain this for the benefit of new players) because it inevitably colors player strategies and tactics based on metagame knowledge, which may well hurt the PC when I’ve changed stuff and they’re acting on false information.
+We’ve even had a few past players who have.
+It’s just undesirable (and I explain this for the benefit of new players) because it colors player strategies and tactics based on metagame knowledge, which may well hurt the PC when I’ve changed stuff and they’re acting on false information.
 It’s also undesirable because there is still material I either haven’t changed, or have changed minimally enough that the book provides clues and insights PCs wouldn’t have.

 If you’ve read ahead, let me know what you’ve read.
 I’ll rewrite whatever parts of the setting are necessary if your PC seems likely to interact with them.